-- 1. Write a program to demonstrate different number data types in Python. - 2.
-WriteaprogramtoperformdifferentArithmeticOperationsonnumbersinPython. - 3.
+- 1. Write a program to demonstrate different number data types in Python. - $2. \ \ Write a program toper form different Arithmetic Operations on numbers in Python.$ - 3.
 Write a program to create, concatenate and print a string and accessing sub-string from a given string. - 4.
 Write a python script to print the current date in the following format "Sun May 29 02:26:23 IST2017" - 5.
 Write a program to create, append, and remove lists in python. - 6.
 Write a program to demonstrate working with tuples in python. - 7.
 Write a program to demonstrate working with dictionaries in python. - 8.
 Write a python program to find largest of three numbers. - 9.
 Write a Python program to convert temperatures to and from Celsius, Fahrenheit.
 [Formula: c/5 = f-32/9] - 10.
 Write a Python program to construct the following pattern, using a nested for loop

 - 11. Write a Python script that prints prime numbers less than 20. - 12.
 Write a python program to find factorial of a number using Recursion. - 13.
 Write a program that accepts the lengths of three sides of a triangle as inputs.
-The program output should indicate whether on ot the triangle is a right triangle (Re call from the Pythagorean Theorem that in a right triangle, the square of one side equals the sum of the squares of the other two sides). - 14.
-Write a python program to define a module to find Fibonacci Numbers and import the module to another program. - 15.
-Writeapythonprogramtodefineamoduleandimportaspecificfunctioninthatmodule to another program.
+The program output should indicate whether or not the triangle is a right triangle(Recall from thePythagoreanTheoremthatinarighttriangle,thesquareofonesideequalsthesumof

+R20-CMRTC the squares of the other two sides).
+B. Tech-CSE(DS)

+- 14. Write a python program to define a module to find Fibonacci Numbers and import the module to another program. - 15.
+Writeapythonprogramtodefineamoduleandimportaspecificfunctioninthatmodule to another program. - 16.
+Writeascriptnamedcopyfile.py.
-- 16. Write a script named copyfile.py.
 This script should prompt the user for the names of two text files.
 The contents of the first file should be input and written to the second file. - 17.
-Write a program that inputs a textfile.
-The program should print all of the unique words in thefile in alphabetical order. - 18.
+Writeaprogramthatinputsatextfile.
+The programs hould print all of the unique words in the file in alphabetical order. - 18.
 Write a Python class to convert an integer to a roman numeral. - 19.
 Write a Python class to implement pow(x,n) - 20.
 Write a Python class to reverse a string word by word.